erika-e/dotfiles/README.md

 > 🚧   **Danger Zone**
 >
 > Make sure you're good with everything above before you proceed.
-Since the setup script was intended for new mac setup, it assumes it can overwite files.
+Since the setup script was intended for new mac setup, it assumes it can overwrite files.
 Make backups if you are unsure about anything.

 I copied the code from `setup_mac.sh` from the repo in a browser window and